 This is how we do it…

-Toolbox Creative is a B2B Marketing and Design firm, helping the 3D Printing, AgTech and CleanTech industries change the world.
+Toolbox Creative is a brand strategy and design firm for 3D Printing, AgTech and CleanTech.

 An organic process

 Toolbox began in 2003 as two designers who wanted their own business, not necessarily as business people who chose design.
 We evolved like many design shops do — creating anything and everything: direct mail for radio stations, library logos, award-winning children’s bibles, restaurant bus shelter ads, theatre posters and beautiful book covers for some truly awful books.

 It was all about taking care of our clients, focusing on beautiful design and growing through referrals.
 Through that process of organic growth, we came to identify things that were working well and things that were not.
 The projects that worked well worked really well.
 The work that was most fulfilling was also the work that bore most fruit, for our clients and for us.

 What we love most about Toolbox is that we’re always creating and learning something new.
 It might be 3D printed crop sensors, working with a composer to score a corporate video or trying to figure out how to make a shark swim through a wheat field.
 That kind of curiosity is a job requirement at Toolbox.

 Variety is the spice of life.
 Repetition builds expertise.
 At Toolbox, marrying the two gives us a reason to come to the studio each day.